jg-rp/liquid/docs/api/dictloader.md

 `get_source(environment, template_name)`

-Return a template source by looping up the given name in the dictionary of templates.
+Return a template source by looking up the given name in the dictionary of templates.

 **Raises**: `liquid.exceptions.TemplateNotFound` if a template with the given name can not be found.